smitr/smitr.github.io/_posts/2020-03-30-Harris-&-Peterson.md

 Christendom is over as a phenomenon that is considered fairly pure and a structure that is fairly consistent.
 Donatism is the consequence of a similar world today where complexity is much higher.

 The ways of achieving salvation is what spelled the fragmentation for a world that was well adapted and united in god.
 So the very permissive individuality is what recreates phenomena like individuality.
-Some religions do not have that (like islam perhaps), but rather have more robust coding of meaning and rules of a good life.
+Some religions do not have that (like Islam perhaps), but rather have more robust coding of meaning and rules of a good life.
 So atheism and faith can be reconciled, because everyone seems to be in a quest for meaning and spirituality.

 Seems to me that Harris is a purist who is unwilling to accede that the "old" idea of spirituality as religion, because religion is tainted to him.